 Go round the classroom and quiz each student about their interviews.
 Depending on the size of the class, three to five questions each should be enough.

 ESL games for past simple questions

 Here are a couple of games that English teachers can use to practice past simple questions.
 As usual, our suggestions require the minimum of resources (whiteboard, markers and some students).

 Students will interrogate two suspects of an imaginary crime to look for holes in their story.

 First, explain the concepts alibi, suspect and interrogation to your students.
 Next, try to elicit an imaginary crime.
 Make it as funny as possible.
 Some examples if you get stuck:

 3. Murdered Ronald McDonald.

 Send the suspects off and instruct the rest of the class to come up with a list of questions that they will use to interrogate the suspects.
-Help the students with their questions, correcting them as necessary.
+You can help the students with their questions.

-Bring the first suspect back to answer the questions while the other either leaves the classroom or listens to some music.
-Once the first suspect has answered all of their questions, bring in the second suspect.
+Bring the first defendant back to answer the questions while their alibi either leaves the classroom or listens to some music.
+When the students have finished interrogating the first defendant, bring in their alibi.
 If the stories match, they are off the hook.
 If not, guilty.